heroku/kafka-packaging-scripts/README.md

 configured appropriately in the [settings.sh](settings.sh) file of this repository for the actual packaging and deployment.

+> **Version lock-step of CP projects**: For technical reasons the current implementation of the packaging scripts
+> requires that all CP projects make version updates in lock-step.
+So as a consequence of releasing a newer version
+> of a CP project, we also need to release new versions of the remaining CP projects.
+For further details see section
+> _Example workflow: deploying a patch/bug fix release_ below.

 As an Apache open source project Apache Kafka is slightly different from CP projects because its release process is managed by the Kafka project.
 This means, for example, that we might need to wait until the desired Kafka version is officially released prior to our own packaging and deployment of said version (unless, for instance, we want to build